wcf000/stock-trading-simulation-platform/README.md

 - The application uses a SQLite database named `finance.db` (not included in the repository)
 - Each new user starts with $10,000 in virtual cash
 - Stock data is provided by IEX Cloud, which requires an API key

-## License

-This project is part of a learning exercise in CS50 done in 2020 and is intended for educational purposes.

 ## Acknowledgements